lemrey/sdk-nrf/applications/thread_border_router/README.rst

    .. code-block:: console

-      user@host:~$ nc -l 3000
+      user@host:~$ socat STDIO TCP-LISTEN:3000
       hello

-   You can also send message from Linux host to the nRF TBR or Thread node.
+   You can also send a message from the Linux host to the nRF TBR or Thread node.
-   Just type a word and press ``Enter`` on shell running ``nc`` and check output on Thread device:
+   To do so, in shell running the ``socat`` tool, enter any string and press ``Enter`` to send the message.
+   The Thread device console output will display that it has received data.
+   An example of receiving 8 bytes data on TCP is given below:

    .. code-block:: console